KNOW THE FACTS

 -

-Due to a legal "statutory freeze," Amazon may not change associates' conditions of employment (like pay or benefits) during this period.
+Due to a legal "statutory freeze," Amazon may not change associates' conditions of employment during this period.
 Any changes are now subject to the give and take bargaining process.

 -